 Ever think about running for office?
 Start with a neighborhood-level race.
-Election Officers (poll workers) are on the ballot in 2017 and committeepeople (local party representatives) in 2018.
+Election Officers (poll workers) were on the ballot in 2017 and committeepeople (local party representatives) are up in 2018.
 Download Seventy's Philadelphia's 2015-2025 Election Schedule to track other upcoming elections.

 How to Run for Election Officer:

 In Pennsylvania, three of the five people who run each polling place on Election Day are elected officials themselves.
-These positions -- the Judge of Election or Inspectors of Election -- are on the ballot in 2017.
+These positions -- the Judge of Election or Inspectors of Election -- will next be on the ballot in 2021.
 See below for information on appointed Clerk and Machine Inspector positions.
 For information about running for Election Officer, download Seventy's"How to Run for Election Officer" manual and visit the city's election website, PhiladelphiaVotes.com.

 Individuals interested in serving as a Clerk in their division should contact their neighborhood Minority Inspector.
 As an elected Election Officer, the Minority Inspector appoints the Clerk for their Election Board prior to each election.
 A list of incumbent Minority Inspectors is available online.